maibauntourph-collab/GPS-Cruise-Tour-AudioGuideNo-Wifi/replit.md

 - **PWA Integration:** Includes a PWA manifest for install-to-home-screen functionality and a service worker for offline capabilities, network status indicators, and an install prompt.

 **Technical Implementations & Feature Specifications:**
-- **Interactive Map & Navigation:** Implemented using React-Leaflet and Leaflet Routing Machine for map display, GPS tracking, automatic map centering, and turn-by-turn directions with custom terracotta route styling.
+- **Interactive Map & Navigation:** Implemented using React-Leaflet and Leaflet Routing Machine for map display, GPS tracking, and turn-by-turn directions with custom terracotta route styling.
+Map supports scroll wheel zoom, double-click zoom, touch zoom, and dragging.
 - **Audio Narration:** Utilizes the Web Speech API for auto-triggered, language-aware audio narration within landmark radii.
 It supports adjustable speech rates (0.5x-2x) with persistence via LocalStorage and handles audio playback without repetition.
 - **Per-Language TTS Voice Selection:** Users can select their preferred TTS voice for each language from a horizontal scrolling card-based UI in Settings.
 Voice cards display:
   - Voice name and language code (e.g., en-US, ko-KR)